How to Earn a Culinary Degree from Home

 “The chef instructors are all amazing.
 They have tutoring and workshops and they answer all of your questions with so much dedication.”*

-Elizabeth A., Online Bakery & Pastry Student
+Online Bakery & Pastry Graduate

-You may be wondering how chef instructors grade dishes without tasting or seeing them in person.
 For each assignment, students carefully record their cooking process and describe the flavor profile they are building.
 They also submit photos, plus an analysis of the taste, texture, and overall outcome of their dish to their instructor.

-This process can help equip students with technical culinary skills, as well as an opportunity to practice the analytical and communication skills that are often valued highly in the culinary field.
 In fact, online students can often become especially well-practiced in culinary communication because they rely on this skill for grading and coaching.

 Online students can practice culinary techniques and receive instructor feedback at home.

-Lectures must be attended (whether live or watching the recording later) and assignments are still due by a deadline, but online students can fit these into their existing schedule.
+Lectures must be attended (whether live or watching the recording later), and assignments are still due by a deadline, but online students can fit these into their existing schedule.
 Online students may have the ability to plan ahead of time and complete assignments throughout the week, where they fit best.

 Online students will also need to gather ingredients to complete weekly assignments.
 Chef Instructors provide online students with a list of ingredients and equipment needed for assignments so students can prepare in advance.